roytang/blog/content/post/2020/03/covid19/index.md

 >
 > The presence of uniformed personnel to enforce quarantine procedures will be heightened under enhanced community quarantine.

+I kind of slept through the actual announcements.
+Tighter lockdown as expected.
+No more going to work, only essential travel.
+No public transpo.
+Outbound international travellers have 3 days to get to their flights (luckily my *balikbayan* relative had previously decided to panic-rebook to this Thursday, just inside the window).
+Luzon-wide travel ban.
+Food distribution etc. Looks like a lot of the implementation problems are being left to the LGUs to decide.
+Government asking landlords, etc to defer rents, business to advance 13th month pay if possible.

+A lot of edge cases seem unhandled, mostly for poor people without cars: how do they get to groceries, hospitals?
+How do healthcare workers without cars get to the hospitals?
+Etc. Some of the people in my chat groups are very pessimistic and are worried about the implementation of food distribution and other support for the poor.
+If not implemented properly, could lead to social unrest.
+I suspect we're going to see another major announcement within 1-2 days to iron out some details.

+Trading at the PSE is suspended until further notice.
+Just as well - otherwise we might be in for daily bloodbaths.
+Stocks were down 7.9% today.

+Good news is only 2 confirmed cases today, and no additional deaths.
+One of the new cases is Senator Zubiri.

+The increased lockdown is harsh, but might be necessary for containment at this point, given the earlier mistakes.

 To be continued...